European Union and Switzerland Data Processing and Transfer Policy

 European Union and Switzerland data transfers

-St. Jude Medical is committed to complying with all applicable laws and regulations for personal information we process; as well as with the EU-US Privacy Shield Framework, the information transfer mechanism which allows for the transfer of personal information from individuals in the European Union to the United States.
+St. Jude Medical is committed to complying with all applicable laws and regulations for personal information we process; as well as with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, the information transfer mechanism which allows for the transfer of personal information from individuals in the European Union and Switzerland to the United States.
 St. Jude Medical adheres to the Privacy Shield Principles as described in this policy.
-Additionally, SJM has and will continue to maintain contractual agreements with our customers and SJM’s European entities, and consent agreements with patients enrolled in clinical trials or Merlin.net.
-Furthermore, SJM has and will continue to work with and comply with the applicable Data Protection Authorities in the EU.
+Additionally, SJM has and will continue to maintain appropriate contractual agreements with our customers and SJM’s European entities, and consent agreements with patients enrolled in clinical trials or Merlin.net.
+Furthermore, SJM has and will continue to work with and comply with the applicable Data Protection Authorities in the EU and Switzerland.

-> Agent - Any third party that processes personal information under the instructions of, and solely for, SJM or to which SJM discloses personal information for use on SJM’s behalf.
+Agent - Any third party that processes personal information under the instructions of, and solely for, SJM or to which SJM discloses personal information for use on SJM’s behalf.

 Customer - A hospital or clinic that provides treatment using SJM devices and Merlin.net, and/or the individual medical personnel (i.e. physicians and nurses) that use Merlin.net.

 Data Controller - The legal entity responsible for determining the means and purposes of processing personal information and sensitive personal information.
 SJM’s customers are data controllers of information related to SJM’s customers and patients enrolled in clinical trials, and customers and patients enrolled in Merlin.net.
 SJM is the data controller of information related to SJM’s employees.